Phunware Inc. [PHUN] stock Initiated by ROTH Capital analyst, price target now $2.50

 “We are extremely excited to continue expanding our core executive team, this time adding one of the world’s first public company Chief Cryptocurrency Officer positions in the world,” said Alan S. Knitowski, President, CEO and Co-Founder of Phunware.
 “Matt is an exceptional find for our business and has an extremely rare combination of skill sets and experience which intersect perfectly with our core strategic focus on the intersection of mobile, cloud, big data and blockchain worldwide.”.

-It opened the trading session at $2.12, the shares rose to $2.14 and dropped to $1.99, the range by which the price of stock traded the whole day.
-The daily chart for PHUN points out that the company has recorded 89.52% gains over the past six months.
-However, it is still -142.68% lower than its most recent low trading price.
+The results of the trading session contributed to over 4313602 shares changing hands.
+Over the past one week, the price volatility of Phunware Inc. stands at 6.64% while the volatility over the past one month is 6.62%.

-If we look at the average trading volume of 10.92M shares, PHUN reached to a volume of 2860685 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PHUN stock reached $209.24 million, with 91.23 million shares outstanding and 90.41 million shares in the current float.
+Compared to the average trading volume of 10.42M shares, PHUN reached a trading volume of 4313602 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PHUN shares is $5.19 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PHUN stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.